1. FC Köln

 Like many of Germany's other professional football clubs, 1.
 FC Köln is part of a larger sports club with teams in other sports like handball, table tennis and gymnastics.
-1. FC Köln has over 100,000 members, making it the fourth largest club in Germany.
+1. FC Köln has over 150,000 members, making it the fourth largest club in Germany.

 History

 Predecessor sides

-Kölner BC was formed on 6 June 1901 by a group of young men who were unhappy as part of the gymnastics club FC Borussia Köln and far more interested in football.
-BC was a competitive side in the Zehnerliga West in the years before World War I who took the Westdeutsche championship in 1912 and advanced to the preliminary rounds of the national finals.
-Their next best result was a losing appearance in the 1920 league final, where they lost 1–3 to Borussia Mönchengladbach.
+Kölner BC was formed on 6 June 1901 by a group of young men who were unhappy as part of the gymnastics club FC Borussia Köln and were more interested in football.
+BC participated in the Zehnerliga West in the years before World War I and took the Westdeutsche championship in 1912 and advanced to the preliminary rounds of the national finals.
+Their next best result was in the 1920 league final, where they lost 1–3 to Borussia Mönchengladbach.

 Spielvereinigung 1907 Köln-Sülz was established in 1907 as Sülzer Sportverein and on 1 January 1919 merged with Fußball Club 1908 Hertha Sülz to form SpVgg.
-They won the Westdeutscher title in 1928 and they too went out in the early rounds of the national finals in their turn on that stage.
-They went on to play as a top flight club in the Gauliga Mittelrhein, one of sixteen premier level divisions established in 1933 in the re-organization of German football under the Third Reich.
-The side earned generally good results through the 1930s – including a divisional championship in 1939 – but then faltered in the early 1940s.
-After the 1941 season the Gauliga Mittlerhein was split into two new divisions: the Gauliga Köln-Aachen and the Gauliga Moselland, which included clubs from occupied Luxembourg.
-Sülz struggled until they were united with VfL Köln 1899 for the 1943–44 season to form the combined wartime side Kriegspielgemeinschaft VfL 99/Sülz 07 which promptly won the Gauliga Köln-Aachen title by a single point over SG Düren 99 in a close race.
+They won the Westdeutscher title in 1928, but lost in the early rounds of the national finals.
+They went on to play as a top flight club in the Gauliga Mittelrhein, one of sixteen premier level divisions established in 1933 in the reorganization of German football under the Third Reich.
+After winning a divisional championship in 1939, – they then entered a period of decline in the early 1940s.
+After the 1941 season, the Gauliga Mittlerhein was split into two new divisions: the Gauliga Köln-Aachen and the Gauliga Moselland, which included clubs from occupied Luxembourg.
+Sülz struggled until they were united with VfL Köln 1899 for the 1943–44 season, to form the combined wartime side Kriegspielgemeinschaft VfL 99/Sülz 07, which would end up winning the Gauliga Köln-Aachen title by a single point over SG Düren 99 in a close race.
 The club did not play the next campaign as war overtook the region.